allannapier/codebotiks_app/README.md

 2. Create a new API key
 3. Copy the key to your `.env` file

-### GitHub Personal Access Token (Optional - needed for PR creation)
+### GitHub Personal Access Token
 1. Go to GitHub.com
 2. Click your profile picture → Settings
 3. Scroll down to Developer settings → Personal access tokens → Tokens (classic)
 4. Generate new token (classic)
 5. Select the following scopes:
-   - repo (Full control of private repositories)
+   - `repo` (Full control of repositories)
-     - repo:status
-     - repo_deployment
-     - public_repo
-     - repo:invite
-     - security_events
+     - Required for both public and private repositories
+     - Includes access to code, commit statuses, and pull requests
+     - Needed for creating documentation branches and pull requests
 6. Copy the generated token to your `.env` file

+### Private Repository Access

+This tool supports both public and private repositories:
+- Ensure your GitHub token has the `repo` scope (as described above)
+- The token must belong to a user with access to the private repository
+- All security and privacy warnings still apply - code from private repositories will still be sent to Google's services
+- Exercise extra caution with private repositories to ensure you have proper authorization to share the code

 ## Usage